thegetty/quire-docs/content/about/quire.md

 - ![Explore icon](/img/illustrations/undraw_Group_chat_unwm.png)
 </div>

-Quire is designed to ensure that digital books and their content are not only as beautiful as the print books we know and love but are equally as enduring.
+Quire is designed to ensure that digital books and their contents are not only as beautiful as the print books we know and love but are equally as enduring.
 Optimized for discoverability and longevity, Quire enables robust preservation and distribution of works in a simplified and accessible format.

 <div class="action-button">